Top Trump advisers urged Iraq to be removed from new travel ban

 - The executive order is expected to be released later this week

-(CNN)Three of President Donald Trump's top foreign policy advisers have advocated for Iraq to be removed from the Trump administration's list of banned countries in his new executive order, citing diplomatic reasons, sources told CNN.
+Washington (CNN)Three of President Donald Trump's top foreign policy advisers have advocated for Iraq to be removed from the Trump administration's list of banned countries in his new executive order, citing diplomatic reasons, sources told CNN.

 Secretary of State Rex Tillerson, Secretary of Defense James Mattis and national security adviser H.R.
 McMaster made the request, the sources said.
 One of the main reasons is Iraq's role in fighting ISIS.